Introduction to Splunk RUM

 Experiment with the demo applications for Splunk RUM for Mobile

-If you want to monitor your application from browser to back-end, then integrate Splunk RUM with Splunk APM.
-When you integrate Splunk RUM for Browser with Splunk APM, you start sending server timing metrics to RUM along with the back-end trace ID that was generated.
+If you want to monitor your application from browser to back-end, integrate Splunk RUM with Splunk APM to start sending server timing metrics to Splunk RUM along with the back-end trace IDs that are generated.

-If a span in Splunk RUM has an associated back-end span, an APM link appears next to the span in the waterfall view and opens the span details page in Splunk APM.
+If a span in Splunk RUM has an associated back-end span, a link named APM appears next to that span in the waterfall view.
+Select that link to navigate to the span details page in Splunk APM.

-By default, the Splunk Distribution of OpenTelemetry already sends the Server-Timing header.
-The header links spans from the browser with back-end spans and traces.
+By default, the Splunk Distribution of OpenTelemetry Collector already sends the Server-Timing header.
+This header links spans from the browser with back-end spans and traces.

-Splunk RUM for Browser uses the server-timing header response times to associate the RUM span with the corresponding APM trace.
-The APM environment variable for controlling the Server-Timing header is SPLUNK_TRACE_RESPONSE_HEADER_ENABLED=true.
+Splunk RUM for Browser uses the Server-Timing header response times to associate the RUM span with the corresponding APM trace.
+The APM environment variable for controlling the Server-Timing header is SPLUNK_TRACE_RESPONSE_HEADER_ENABLED.
 Set SPLUNK_TRACE_RESPONSE_HEADER_ENABLED=true to link to Splunk APM.

 For more information on Splunk APM, see Monitor applications with Splunk APM.